hn303/30DayMapChallenge-Bot/README.md

 -  `#30DayMapChallenge` with image attached
 - search tweets by date since everyday has diffferent map theme
 - cleanning process for late entry tweets is only conducted in first two days
+- some tweets in certain time zones (such as Pacific Time) might be searched and archived in file next day

 ### Daily Tweets Statistics
 (Bar plot of daily tweets count for `#30DayMapChallenge 2020` now has been updated.
 Previous version wrongly count duplicate files in data folder.)